 We can now import that file by going to Data then Import.
 Click the Choose File... button and allow the import to proceed.
 Observe that our individual locations now have lists of state abbreviations in our StateTerritories field.
 You can see this list by editing a location, and scrolling to the bottom of the Edit Location screen to see the contents of the StateTerritories field as shown here:

-Be sure your Territory values are formatted according to this table:
+Be sure your Territory values are formatted according to the formatting below, taking care not to add spaces between values except as noted.

 Now that data are imported, we are ready to create our Interface.
-Do this by clicking Interfaces, then New.
-Choose Locator Layout and provide a Title for the new Interface.
+Do this by clicking Interfaces, then New, or you can modify an existing Interface.

 Save your Interface and click Preview to see the results.
 The default layout provides a postal code search.
 Let's try searching for 53202, a Wisconsin postal code.
-Recall that none of our locations are actually present in Wisconsin, yet we do have a single location that includes WI as a territory.
-That is the basic Territorial assignment setup.
+Recall that none of our locations in the sample data are actually physically present in Wisconsin, yet we do have a single location that includes WI as a territory.
+Notice it appears in the search results as expected when searching for 53202, despite its physical address in Ohio.

 When creating territories, you can designate how the search system should handle the territory results.
 Under your Interface Territory Settings you will find a number of options, described here:

-- Empty Territories.
+Empty Territories.
 This option disables territory results unless no geographic search results are found.
 If a search does not return geographic results, then territory results will be included.
 If a search does return geographic results, then territory results will not be included.
+This can be used as a way to divide up "no results" searches.

-- Include Territories In Drop-downs: Normally the drop-down lists are built from the location values.
+Include Territories In Drop-downs: Normally the drop-down lists are built from the location values.
 In this setting, drop-down lists, such as State, are build using both the location's State value and the value of any Territory State fields.
+If you are using territories, in most scenarios this should be enabled.

 Polygon territories allow you to specify a bounded polygon as a territory for a given location.
 As of this writing, they can not be imported in bulk, only specified in the Control Panel.
 To create a polygon territory for a location, first create a field under Fields.